AspectSGK/bloxd-schematic-converter/README.md

 # bloxd-schematic-converter
-a nicer ui version of hansdiewurts's converter all logic credit goes to https://hansdiewurst.github.io/converter/
+a nicer ui version of hansdiewurts's converter, all logic credit goes to https://hansdiewurst.github.io/converter/